happyeric77/colorfullife-docs/docs/3.nodejs/axios-http-request.md

 tags: [nodejs, axios, http, line-notify]
 ---

-Some of you might be like me, often forget the field definition of the request body and the corresponding args in the axios api.

 Axios is a very popular http request library in nodejs.
 It is easy to use and has a lot of features.

+But some of you might be like me, often forget the field definition of the axios' corresponding args with the Http protocol.

-Before getting into axios usage. we need to know more about the detail about the basic of http protocol
+Before getting into axios usage. we first want to go through a little detail about the basic of http protocol

-So when we want to ask a server to do something for us, we need to send a request to the server.
-And nowadays the most common way to send request is using http protocol.
+When we want to ask a server to do something, we need to send a request to the server.
+Nowadays the most common way to send request is using http protocol.

 Then after the server received the request, it will do the work and send back the response to us.

-In this article, we will focus on how to send a request to the server.
+In this article, we will focus on how to send a request to the server by axios.

 ## Http Request